mulberrysymbols/mulberry-symbols/docs/README.md

 ## Licence

-These symbols are published under the [Creative Commons BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) licence.
+These symbols are published under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) licence.
 You can use the symbols in any project or product, commercial or otherwise as long as any distribution gives us clear attribution and any new or derived symbols are shared under the same licence.

 So, you are free to reproduce these symbols and distribute them or derivatives in printed or electronic form.
 For example, in a printed communication document or board, a website, app or marketing material.
 While you may charge for your product or added value, you must not charge for the symbols themselves.
 They are to remain free of cost and freely available to all.